20XX will exit Early Access this Summer and come to PS4/Xbox One by end of the year

 Don’t you want to watch it now?
 Borderlands: The Pre-Sequel will be available for the PC, PS3, and Xbox 360 on October 14.

-Two of the most buzzed-about games going into the 2014 E3 Expo was Turtle Rock’s Evolve and Hello Games’ No Man’s Sky.
+Two of the most buzzed-about games going into the 2014 E3 Expo were Turtle Rock’s Evolve and Hello Games’s No Man’s Sky.
 Not surprisingly, both games cleaned up in this year’s Best of E3 2014 Game Critics Awards.